Modifying your program

 2. Note which requirement category applies:

-• Previously in co-op program with no work term or PD course completed and removed due to not meeting program requirements, Good Standing (70% overall average) in last academic term
+• Previously in a co-op program with no work term or PD course completed and removed due to not meeting program requirements, Good Standing (70% overall average) in last academic term

-• Previously in co-op program with work term(s) and PD course(s) completed and removed due to not meeting program requirements, Satisfactory Standing in last academic term
+• Previously in a co-op program with work term(s) and PD course(s) completed and removed due to not meeting program requirements, Satisfactory Standing in last academic term

 Consult with the academic advisor for the co-op program you are requesting.

-There should be no incomplete (INC) courses.
+• There should be no incomplete (INC) courses.

-Students beyond 1B will be considered on a case by case basis as there is a need to ensure a viable work and study sequence.
+• Students beyond 1B will be considered on a case-by-case basis as there is a need to ensure a viable work and study sequence.

 Back to top